umbralcalc/umbralcalc.github.io/_posts/eddys_of_the_lethe.md

 His eons of Time forgotten.
 Recalling the shapes of Eddys
 ...is Ergadias domain.
-Her shape of memory; the structure of it
+Her memory; the structure of it
-...is what restores order.
+...is what makes the Universe safe, and predictable.
 -->

 <comic-panel src="../assets/eddys_of_the_lethe/1.jpg" width="450" top-left="The Lethe" bottom-right="...is a cosmic river, which flows in Time."></comic-panel>